FIELD MANUAL - GRID PLANNER

 6. Tips for the best feeds

-• One bold photo per row.
-Use the Alternate B&W mode (or just drag manually) to give each row a focal point.
+- One bold photo per row.
+Turn on Centre accents (or just drag manually) to give each row a focal point.

 Setup